Experiences & Amenities

-This activity is one of the most popular things to do while at St. Andrews, with over a mile and a half of beautiful white sandy beaches to swim from.
-The park not only offers beach access from the mainland, but also offers daily trips to Shell Island where a visitor can enjoy the beach as well.
+This activity is one of the most popular things to do while at St. Andrews, with over a mile and a half of beautiful white sandy beaches.
+The park not only offers beach access from the mainland, but also offers daily trips to Shell Island where visitors can enjoy the beach as well.

 At Button Bush Marsh Overlook, a host of birds can be viewed.
 Herons and ibis feed along the fertile marsh edge as a variety of waterfowl swim and feed in the depths.
-Throughout the interior of the park you will see raccoon and white tail deer.
+Throughout the interior of the park you will see raccoons and white tail deer.

-All pets must be on a 6-foot leash and well behaved at all times.
+All pets must be on a 6-foot leash and well-behaved at all times.
 Pets may not be left unattended.
-Pets that are noisy, vicious, dangerous, or intimidating to other persons, or damage park resources, will be asked to leave the park with their owners.
+Pets that are noisy, vicious, dangerous, or intimidating to other persons or damage park resources will be asked to leave the park with their owners.
 Pet owners must pick up after their pets and properly dispose of all droppings in trash receptacles.
-You may walk your pet in the picnic areas, along the bike trails, and hiking trails.
+You may walk your pet in the picnic areas and along the bike trails and hiking trails.

 The Environmental Interpretive Center houses a park orientation video, topographical map and aerial photograph, plus ecosystem dioramas, including ones on the piney woods, the jetty underwater life and the marshlands.
 You will also enjoy seeing our butterfly, bird egg and sea shell collections, as well as the exhibit on sea turtle nesting.

 Concession and Restaurant